House of Refuge

 27:10

 The House of Refuge is a foster home for abandoned or neglected babies that is licensed by the Guatemalan government but fully financed by BBIC supporters.
 Up to 8 babies less than two years of age may be housed temporarily while awaiting forever homes.
-The foster home opened In 2017 after the Lord sent us a wonderful couple, Daniel and Margareth, to serve as house parents.
+The foster home opened in 2017 after the Lord sent us a wonderful couple, Daniel and Margareth, to serve as directors.
 In 2018, we were blessed with the opportunity to expand to a second floor, providing more space and allowing children of older ages to stay with us.

 House of Refuge Q & A January 2025